nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

         - request for /coffee are sent to service coffee
 |

-- Step 1: Create the directory Lab1 and move into it
+- Step 1: Create the directory Lab2 and move into it

 .. code-block:: bash

-        harry@Azure:~$ mkdir Lab1
+        harry@Azure:~$ mkdir lab2
-        harry@Azure:~$ cd lab1/
+        harry@Azure:~$ cd lab2/
-        harry@Azure:~/lab1$
+        harry@Azure:~/lab2$
 |
 - Step 2: Create a new NameSpace called cafe-ns.
 We will deploy the application into it.

 .. code-block:: bash

-        harry@Azure:~/lab1$ kubectl create namespace cafe-ns
+        harry@Azure:~/lab2$ kubectl create namespace cafe-ns
         namespace/cafe created

 |
-- Step 3: copy and paste the manifest below into a new file called cafe.yaml.
+- Step 3: copy and paste the manifest below into a new file named cafe.yaml.

 That manifest will be used to deploy the application into the cluster.
 The application cafe is composed of 2 micro services: cofee and tea.